ksmills88/HospiceRNDocs/Requirements/UserStories/user-navigates-app-for-info.md

 ## Social

-User will find social links at the bottom of the navigation window in order to follow HOSI on Facebook, Twitter, Pinterest, and YouTube.
+User will find social links at the bottom of the home page and navigation window in order to follow HOSI on Facebook, Twitter, Instagram, LinkedIn, Pinterest, and YouTube.